cal-itp/mobility-marketplace/README.md

 Site analytics is tracked by Google Analytics, version 4.
 Ask an administrator to grant you access.

+## Docs

+The devcontainer serves the Cal-ITP websites docs site automatically at: http://localhost:8001

+The [`mkdocs.yml`](mkdocs.yml) file in the repository root configures the build process, including the available plugins.

 ## License

 Content (including graphics, images, video, documents, and text) in this repository is licensed under [CC-BY 4.0][content-license].